terrataylor/node-bank-assessment/README.md

 ### Instructions to run this application

-Please run 'npm install' to install packages.
+Please run 'npm install' to install necessary packages.
 Then run 'npm run dev' to start server
-To run tests, run 'npm run tests'